ashukla2019/System_design/HLD/10_Deployment/Azure/Azure_VM_Management.md

 Output / Data

+1. Admin / User
-Admin / User: Initiates connection or command execution using Console, CLI, PowerShell, or SDK.
+Initiates command execution using Console, CLI, PowerShell, or SDK.

-Azure Management Plane: Receives request, validates permissions via RBAC, and stores command/session in the control plane.
+2. Azure Management Plane (Control Plane) Authenticates and authorizes the request using RBAC, then registers/stores the command for the target VM.

+3. VM Agent (on Azure VM)
-VM Agent: Runs on the Azure VM, handles command execution, and communicates securely with the management plane.
+Runs inside the VM and securely pulls the command from the management plane, then executes it.

-Azure VM Execution: Commands/scripts are executed inside the VM operating system.
+4. Azure VM (OS / Application Layer)
+The command or script is executed within the operating system environment.

+5. Output & Logging
-Output & Logging: Results and logs are returned to the management plane and optionally stored in Azure Monitor, Log Analytics, or Storage Accounts.
+Execution results and logs are sent back to the management plane and can be stored or analyzed using services like Azure Monitor, Azure Log Analytics, or a Storage Account.